Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 vim.lsp.buf.execute_command({ command = 'tinymist.pinMain', arguments = { nil } })
 ```

-There is also a plan to support multiple-file project by workspace configuration, but I don’t know what is neovim’s way, so it needs further discussion.
+There is also a plan to support multiple-file project by workspace configuration, but I don’t know whether it is neovim’s way, so it needs further discussion.

+#note-box[
+  `tinymist.pinMain` is a stateful command, and tinymist doesn't remember it between sessions (closing and opening the editor).
+]

 == Troubleshooting
 <troubleshooting>